MetaMask/action-npm-publish/README.md

 - **`npm-token`** _(optional)_.
 The auth token associated with the registry that Yarn commands will use to access and publish packages.
 If omitted, the action will perform a dry-run publish.

 - **`slack-webhook-url`** _(optional)_.
-The incoming webhook URL associated with your Slack application for announcing releases to Slack channel.
+The incoming webhook URL associated with your Slack application for announcing releases to a Slack channel.
 This can be added under the "Incoming Webhooks" section of your Slack app configuration.